 You may also remember that, during the 1995 ALDS between the Yanks and M's, the Moose was doing the artificial-turf equivalent of water-skiing behind an ATV, when he lost control and his rollerblades led him to crash into the outfield wall, breaking his ankle.
 He continued performing on crutches (though not doing the skating) through the rest of the Playoffs.

 After the Game.
-SoDo (South of Downtown) is not an especially high-crime area, and, as I said, Mariner fans do not get violent.
+SoDo is not an especially high-crime area, and, as I said, Mariner fans do not get violent.
 You might get a little bit of verbal if you're wearing Yankee gear, but it won't get any worse than that.

 Two bars are usually identified with Mariners and Seahawks games.
 Sluggers, formerly known as Sneakers (or "Sneaks" for short), is at 538 1st Avenue South, at the northwest corner of CenturyLink Field.
 A little further up, at 419 Occidental Avenue South, is F.X.
 McRory’s.
 Keep in mind, though, that these will be Mariner-friendly bars.

-As for Yankee-friendly bars, while there are Yankee Fans everywhere, I couldn’t find anything specific on the Internet.
-I’ve been told that Goldie’s (2121 N. 45th Street), the Lucky 7 Saloon (12715 NE 124th Street in Kirkland) and Big Daddy’s Place (13420 NE 177th Place in Woodinville) are good for football Giants fans, but I cannot confirm any of these.
-And all are a fur piece from Safeco: Goldie’s is 6 miles north, the Lucky 7 is 18 miles northeast, and Big Daddy’s is 22 miles northeast.
+As for Yankee-friendly bars, while there are Yankee Fans everywhere, I couldn't find anything specific on the Internet.
+I've been told that the following are good for football Giants fans, but I cannot confirm any of these: Buckley's (232 1st Ave.
+W. at Thomas St.), Goldie's (2121 N. 45th Street), the Lucky 7 Saloon (12715 NE 124th Street in Kirkland) and Big Daddy's Place (13420 NE 177th Place in Woodinville).
+Buckley's is just to the west of Seattle Center, near the waterfront.
+The rest are a fur piece from Safeco or even downtown: Goldie's is 6 miles north of the ballpark, the Lucky 7 is 18 miles northeast, and Big Daddy's is 22 miles northeast.

-The Seattle Pilots, who lasted only one year, 1969, before being moved to Milwaukee to become the Brewers and are now chiefly remembered for ex-Yankee pitcher Jim Bouton’s diary of that season, Ball Four, also played at the ballpark (built by Rainiers’ owner Emil Sick), but the book gives awful details of the place’s inadequacy: As an 11,000-seat ballpark, it was fine for Triple-A ball in the 1940s, ‘50s and ‘60s; expanded to 25,420 seats for the Pilots, it was a lousy place to watch, and a worse one to play, baseball in anything like the modern era.
+The Seattle Pilots lasted only one year, 1969, before being moved to Milwaukee to become the Brewers, and are now chiefly remembered for ex-Yankee pitcher Jim Bouton’s diary of that season, Ball Four.
+They also played at Sick's Stadium, and the book gives awful details of the place’s inadequacy: As an 11,000-seat ballpark, it was fine for Triple-A ball in the 1940s, ‘50s and ‘60s; expanded to 25,420 seats for the Pilots, it was a lousy place to watch, and a worse one to play, baseball in anything like the modern era.

 Aside from the Pacific Science Center and the Science Fiction Museum, Seattle isn’t a big museum city, although the Seattle Art Museum, at 1300 1st Avenue at University Street, might be worth a visit.